Skip to navigation Skip to content

 Manual check of eligibility + Read more ...

-Take note of the customer's details on the Personal Information Disclosure screen, and then go to the customer’s record.
+Take note of the customer's details on the Personal Information Disclosure screen, then go to the customer’s record.

 For more details on enhanced IM eligibility, see Enhanced Income Management (enhanced IM).